THREAD-3-2/GeometricallyExactString/docs/example.rst

 Problem description
 ===================

-The string is fixed at one end and
+The string is fixed at one end and free at the other end.
+It hangs down under gravity.

 Simulation
 ==========

 First, the initial conditions are defined as a Python function.
 The relative position :math:`s\in\[0, L\]` defines the node location along the string.
-Here, the string is initially stretched by :math:`50\%` and has a linearly increasing velocity.
+Here, the string is initially stretched by :math:`50\%` with linearly increasing velocity in y direction.
 Then, a string is initialized, with the desired length :math:`L`, number of discretization steps :math:`n_s`, mass density :math:`\rho` and material parameter :math:`E` as well as the area of the cross-section :math:`A`.
 The dynamic simulation is then started and the results plotted.